tridactyl/tridactyl/bug-message.md

 Issue 2 might be fixed by a theming API?

-Issues 3 and 4 should be solved by the proposed keyboard API.
+Issues 3 and 4 would be solved by the keyboard API proposed by lydell for vimfx, but those APIs have been abandoned.

 Issue 5 would be solved by a filesystem API, the current storage API would require editing the config and plugins either in Firefox or in their favoured editor and then copy/pasting.
 A filesystem API that allows access to only a sandboxed dir in .mozilla/Firefox/[random profile string] would be less bad, but still a bit problematic: common user behaviour like storing their config files in a git repo are made rather more complicated.